Table of Contents

 On June 29, 2018, the trial court denied Matthew’s motions to strike, found Illinois was Mirabella’s home state for jurisdictional purposes and determined that, per the conversation with the Wisconsin judge, Wisconsin ceded jurisdiction.
 The court further found that it had temporary emergency jurisdiction and set a date to decide if Lauren had standing to seek guardianship.
 On appeal, Matthew argued that the trial court lacked personal jurisdiction over him and that it failed to comply with the requirements of the Uniform Child-Custody Jurisdiction and Enforcement Act (UCCJEA) (750 ILCS 36/101 et seq.
 (West 2016)).
 Matthew argued that Wisconsin retained exclusive continuing jurisdiction over Mirabella’s custody.
 He also argued that an Illinois court may not modify Wisconsin’s custody determinations, and the emergency petition to appoint a guardian did not meet the requirements for emergency jurisdiction under the UCCJEA.

 The Appellate Court stated that a person may object to personal jurisdiction based on a number of factors.
 A person can accidentally submit to jurisdiction, or waive his argument against jurisdiction, however, if he files any motion before the court before he files a motion challenging his personal jurisdiction.
 735 ILCS 5/2-301(a-6) (West Supp.
 2017).
 A court acquires jurisdiction over a party who voluntarily appears before the court.
 In re Estate of Pellico, 394 Ill.
 App.
 3d 1052, 1066 (2009).
 A review of the record showed that on May 21, 2018, Matthew was present in court and was served with the summons, the complaint, interrogatories, and the emergency order of protection.
 The court struck Matthew’s emergency motion as unintelligible.
 When challenged about the subject matter of his motion, Matthew did not say that his motion in any way objected to the trial court’s personal jurisdiction.
 This was a mistake on his part.
-It was not until Matthew’s emergency motion to strike and dismiss filed June 11, 2018, that he challenged personal jurisdiction.
+It was not until Matthew’s emergency motion to strike and dismiss was filed on June 11, 2018, that he challenged personal jurisdiction.
 However, he had already waived any objection to it by appearing and filing a prior motion.

 In addition, Matthew voluntarily appeared at the May 21, 2018, hearing and accepted the summons and complaint without objection.
 Those two errors caused Michael to lose his argument about jurisdiction.
 It is unclear from the record if he appeared on his own behalf or through counsel, but this is just one example of why someone should never appear in court on his own behalf.
 The reviewing court found that the trial court had personal jurisdiction over Matthew.
 These two mistakes early in the case likely caused Matthew quite a bit of a headache and money.